Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Synthesis*]
 }
 One can see in @lst_marshalling_comp, that the user starts by importing the marshalling library `phos` (line $#2$), and their device support package `prg_device` (line $#5$) -- a fictitious device from the @prg.
 A device instant is then created from the `phos` library and the device support package (line $#8$).
 From this, the module can be loaded from its `phos` file.
 Moving on to the creation of the inputs and outputs (I/O) of the device (lines $#14-#17$), the electrical input is created, with its device-specific identifier being $0$.
 Then, each of the three optical ports are created, depending on whether they are used as inputs, outputs, their remaining port is discarded.
 Here as well, the device-specific ID is being used.
 The reason why device-specific IDs are being used is to assign the ports of the device to the logical ports of the module.
 Then, the module is instantiated, given a name, and all of its inputs and outputs are assigned.
-It can then finally be synthesized.
-In a real design, one would likely specify more parameters and more than one module, indeed, the marshalling library can be used to compose modules together, and to synthesize more than one module.
-In this example, the synthesis stage has only one parameter set, the optimization of the design set to area optimization.
-Finally, from the synthesized design, the user @hal and programming files cna be generated.
+It can then finally be synthesised.
+In a real design, one would likely specify more parameters and more than one module, indeed, the marshalling library can be used to compose modules together, and to synthesise more than one module.
+In this example, the synthesis stage has only one parameter set, the optimisation of the design set to area optimisation.
+Finally, from the synthesised design, the user @hal and programming files cna be generated.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))